-And, make no mistake, Wagner is a master storyteller, even if his dialogue sometimes falls flat.
-Compared with the first series, Mage II perfectly illustrates this overall decline in writing and drawing -- even if the story itself manages to work despite those shortcomings.
+And, make no mistake, Wagner is a master storyteller, even if his dialogue occasionally falls flat.
+Compared with the first series, Mage II perfectly illustrates this overall decline in writing and drawing, even if the story itself manages to work despite those shortcomings.

-It makes perfect sense, then, that Wagner's post-Grendel, post-Mage career at DC found him helming such decidedly pulp-derived titles as Sandman Mystery Theatre (1993-99) and the occasional Batman storyline (most especially his notable Faces mini-series in the Batman anthology series Legends of the Dark Knight ).
+It makes perfect sense, then, that Wagner's post-Grendel, post-Mage career at DC found him helming such decidedly pulp-derived titles as Sandman Mystery Theatre (1993-99) and several Batman storylines (most especially his notable Faces mini-series in the Batman anthology series Legends of the Dark Knight ).

 The Wagner-drawn Devil's Quest and Past Prime, collected in Prime, this mostly complete fourth Omnibus (again, for copyright reasons, rights to the second Batman/Grendel crossover [Devil's Bones and Devil's Dance from 1996], which involve the Grendel Prime character, apparently could not be secured) suffers from Wagner's new illustration style.

 Devil Quest takes place 104 years after the events in War Child.
 Jupiter, the new Grendel-Khan, attempts to locate Grendel Prime, who has gone to the desert in an attempt to raise the spirit of Hunter Rose.
-Wagner's painted artwork is largely static, making for a less-than-fluid reading experience; it does not help that the stories, which again originally appeared as back-ups in the Grendel Tales mini-series, are relatively self-contained, making this a somewhat incoherent, disappointing effort.
-Its interest, ultimately, is as a bridge between War Child and the sadly absent second Batman/Grendel Prime-era crossovers.
+Wagner's painted artwork is largely static, making for a less-than-fluid reading experience; it does not help that the stories, which again originally appeared as back-ups in the Grendel Tales mini-series, are relatively self-contained, making this a somewhat incoherent, disappointing effort, an effort to bookend the far more impressive second Batman/Grendel mini-series.
+Its interest, ultimately, is as a bridge between War Child and the sadly absent second Batman/Grendel Prime-era crossover.

 The Past Prime novel could just as well have been entitled Grendel: Past Its Prime.
 It's an interesting experiment (Wagner, notably, was working on his own Grendel novel at some point in the mid-1980s, ultimately abandoned), yet this Greg Rucka-penned wannabe novel, primarily concerned with a minor – and somewhat inconsequential – character from War Child, does little to enlarge the Grendel mythos or use the novel format to provide any additional details.
 Where Wagner's previous foreshadowing of seemingly inconsequential minor characters (Brian Li Sung and Capt.
 Wiggins) lent the series elements of pathos and tragedy, here, like the novel itself, it seems largely unnecessary.